pedro-l9/carsApi/README.md

 # Cars Api

-This simple API was created with the purpose of exercising some principles on NodeJS API devlopment.
+This simple API was created with the purpose of exercising some principles on NodeJS API development.

 It features: